eemilhaa/mealbase/README.md

 - [x] A page for viewing the meal log
 - [x] A page for viewing logged ingredients
 - [ ] A page with recommendations
+- [ ] Situational error messages: For example, when creating a user account, if the username is already taken, the app should tell the user about this.
+Currently it just takes the user back to the initial login view.
 - [ ] Nicer UI

 ### Additional features